PlasticBlock/FCG/README.md

 ###LICENSE:

-Licensed under GPLv3 license or under special license.
+<br>Licensed under GPLv3 license or under special license.
-See the LICENSE file in the project root for more information.
+<br>See the LICENSE file in the project root for more information.

-FCG Copyright (C) 2016 Mukhamedsadikov "Plastic Block" Jasur.
+<br>FCG Copyright (C) 2016 Mukhamedsadikov "Plastic Block" Jasur.